afontcu/afontcu.dev/content/blog/fear.md

 I'm afraid (pun intended) there's no silver bullet to finish this post with.
 I wish there was!

-All I can tell is that these gaps resonated with me several times.
+All I can tell is that these gaps are quite common once you start thinking about them.

-So, my bet is that you, fellow reader, have been through the same.
-My only suggestion is to be aware of this.
-Identify which gap you are trying to close – and, more importantly, your requests to "build the bridge" to shut down fear.
+My bet is that you, fellow reader, have been through the same thing.

+My only suggestion is to identify which gap you are trying to close.
+And, more importantly, to identify how are you trying to "build the bridge" to shut down fear.

 Here's an idea, though.
 "When things derail, you might want to go [back to basics](https://afontcu.dev/back-to-basics/)".